The process of reducing waste takes time because it is about adopting a different lifestyle.

 - Check if your council offers food waste services and start using it.
 You won’t need to buy plastic bin liners for your refuse bin if that’s the case because your rubbish won’t include food waste.

 - Buy unpackaged food or food in glass/cardboard containers as much as possible.

 - Switch off by the plug all the electric appliances when not in use.

 - Take a shower instead of a bath (a ten-minute shower only uses 30 litres of water whereas the bath uses 80 litres), boil only as much water as you need when using a kettle and finally turn off the tap when brushing your teeth/washing your hands.

-The following list includes zero waste suggested projects which may take longer to swap and getting used to.
+The following suggestions are zero waste swaps which may take longer to adopt:

 - Make your own bread (perhaps invest in a bread maker machine).